HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : LDI   ( 0xx )   : r      :Z :L :0             : val                                           :
+      : LDI   ( 0xx )   : r         :Z :L :0          :val2 : val1                                    :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The load immediate instruction loads a 16-bit immediate value embedded in the instruction into the general register "r".
+The value is concatenated from the "val1" and "val2" field.
 The "Z" bit specifies to clear the target register first.
 The "L" bit specifies that the value is to be stored into the upper half of the target register without affecting the lower half of the target register.
 Using the "L" option, two LDI instructions can thus set any immediate value.

 #### Operation